 We live prosperous and comfortable lives in the United States in these modern times.
 No generation has had the comforts, pleasures, luxuries and distractions that we have.
 Even the poverty level of the people in the US, about $24,000, far exceeds the $2 a day ($730 a year) that many people in the world live on.
-We are blessed in this country, but when we face difficulties, as we often do, we feel that God has withdrawn His blessing or abandoned us.
+We are blessed in this country.

-We even have developed our own, unique theology that emphasizes prosperity in the United States.
-I wonder what the rest of the world thinks about it.
-In fact, I can only imagine that they shake their heads.
+I wonder what the rest of the world thinks about this uniquely American theology.
+I can only imagine that they shake their heads.

 We forget that Jesus suffered and died.
 We forget that Jesus called us to follow Him with the instruction to take up our own (figurative) crosses.